artefactual/archivematica-docs/admin-manual/installation/installation.rst

 for upgrades.

 These instructions are designed to create a test environment on your local machine.
 A virtual machine running Ubuntu 14.04 will be created.

 It is assumed here that your host operating system is Ubuntu.
-This can be modified for a different Unix based operating system, such as Mac OS X or another linux distribution such as Centos.
+This can be modified for a different Unix based operating system, such as Mac OS X or another Linux distribution such as Centos.
 These instructions will not work if you are using Windows as the host OS.
 For Windows installations you can create a virtual machine and follow the manual install instructions.

 The ansible roles referenced here can be used in production deployments